ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - senderGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the sender gateway to sign assertions and receipts.

-- receiverGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the recevier gateway to sign assertions and receipts.
+- receiverGatewaySignaturePublicKey REQUIRED: This is the public key of the key-pair used by the receiver gateway to sign assertions and receipts.

 - senderGatewayId REQUIRED: This is the identifier of the sender gateway.